vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

-gives an account of Nānya's commentary on Bharata's Nāțya Sāstra (Chs.
+gives an account of Nānya's commentary on Bharata's Nāṭya Sāstra (Chs.
 XXVII to XXXIV, dealing with music).

 The available portion of the commentary gives the following details about the identity of the author :